b0sc/ai_viz/README.md

-# Visualization of CNNs (Convolutons Neural Network)
+# Visualization of CNNs (Convolutional Neural Network)
 Visualize how a machine learns.
 It's not magic, it's MATHS.

 ### references